sayedabdulkarim/interview_prep/sys_des/EngineeringDigest/readme.md

         - Prevents Downtime ,
           - Downtime refers to the period during which a system, service, application, or equipment is unavailable or not functioning as expected.
 It is a measure of the time when a system or service is not operational, often due to planned maintenance, unplanned outages, hardware or software failures, or other issues.
         - uses its balancing algorithm to route incoming requests to one of the backend servers, such as "Server 1" or "Server 2."

+13 - Cache Eviction Techniques

+    Cache eviction techniques are like rules for deciding which toys to keep and which ones to remove from the box.
+There are different ways to make this decision, and they have funny names like "First-In-First-Out" (FIFO), "Last-In-First-Out" (LIFO), and "Least Recently Used" (LRU).

+    - FIFO is like saying, "The first toy that went into the box will be the first to go out when we need space."

+    - LIFO is the opposite, saying, "The last toy that went into the box will be the first to go out."

+    - LRU is a bit smarter.
+It keeps track of which toys you played with the least recently and removes those first.
+It's like saying, "If you haven't played with a toy for a long time, it's probably okay to put it away."